 We even tested it… Before fermentation there were 2 grams of sugar per 5 gram serving.
 After fermentation, that number plummeted to less than 10mg per serving – a negligible amount!

-Plus, we made another surprising discovery with our tests: Fermentation more than doubled the nitrate content of the beets.
+Plus, we made another surprising discovery with our tests: Fermentation more than doubled the nitrate content of the beets by concentrating the beets.

 That’s not all… The fermentation process adds beneficial bacteria and enzymes, and it makes some of beets’ nutrients even more bioavailable for your body to use.

-Beyond Nitric Oxide: My Fermented Beet Powder Contains Important Immune and Cell Health Support Nutrients
+Beyond Nitric Oxide: My Organic Fermented Beet Powder Contains Important Immune and Cell Health Support Nutrients

 Organic beets contain more than nitrates to support health…

-My Fermented Beet Powder is also a good source of:
+My Organic Fermented Beet Powder is also a good source of:

 - Phytochemical compounds like carotenoids, phenolic acids and flavonoids that give beets their deep red color and provide potent support for healthy cell growth and function